This text is from the Celsius Wiki, which was published between 2015 and 2018.

 The geographical location of a data centre is a very important issue.
 It sets the limits and provides conditions for different aspects; such as cooling methods, heat recovery, electricity power delivery and source of the electricity.
 The geographical location and the climate conditions determines for how much of the year that free cooling can be used, which is further discussed under Cooling production further down.
 The larger the part of the year that free cooling can be used, the less time another type of cooling is needed, which might lower the costs for cooling.

-Another issue that depends on the geographical location is if it’s possible to make use of the surplus heat.
-In areas that are densely populated and where a demand for heat is necessary, it might be possible to use the surplus heat in neighbouring buildings or in a district heating system.
+Another issue that depends on the geographical location is if it’s possible to make use of the excess heat.
+In areas that are densely populated and where a demand for heat is necessary, it might be possible to use the surplus in neighbouring buildings or in a district heating system.
 A densely populated area also provides the possibility of a closer relationship with the customers using the data centre, which can be a favourable aspect for many data centres.
 More information on this topic can be found under Heat recovery below.

 The placement of the data centre dictates what electricity sources are available.
 A high reliability of the electricity grid is beneficial, since it can reduce the need for an electricity back-up system.
 This can in turn reduce the costs for purchase, installation and maintenance of the data centre.